bengfarrell/gourmez-blog/content/blog/2026-02-21-metz-road-pinot-noir-2019.md

 ## Thoughts on Tasting the Metz Road Pinot Noir 2019

 *Most memorable flavors*?
 I decanted this wine for two hours before sampling.
 Its nose is full of rich, ripe berries.
 The color is deep purple with a brown-tinted sheen of aging.
-Its medium-bodied, with a cold-climate feel to it, one that recalls fog, salt, and hugging your sweater a little closer.
+It's medium-bodied, with a cold-climate feel to it, one that recalls fog, salt, and hugging your sweater a little closer.

 ![metz road pinot noir red wine glass](https://thegourmez-wpmedia.s3.amazonaws.com/2026/2/metz-road-pinot+(5).jpg)